Primary care development

 The team recognises that effective communication is key to ensuring good relationship between services.
 We aim to share information through the ICB’s communication channels.
 In 2024, we put together a series of articles, showcasing the learning from the Primary Care Review Programme.
 You can access these articles here.

-We are also in the process of scoping for a Trust-wide communications guidance, to help guide the communication of routine and urgent information (both patient information and other information) between our services and Primary Care.
+We are in the process of developing guidance for how routine vs urgent communication (both patient information and other information) is made between our services and Primary Care.

 When we speak to our Primary Care colleagues, we often receive feedback such as GPs not knowing who they community nurses are, or not knowing how to refer into a particular service.